|

 from all other Bignat passed in as arguments.

-The bases in this vector, the factors in base_factor_size
+The bases in this vector, the factors in base_factor_size, result and temp_arg must all

 The size of the exponents is arbitrary, but all exponents must